OpenDSA/OpenDSA/RST/en/Blockchain/Introduction.rst

 causing an inconsistency in the values of the blocks that come after.

-This next example shows a simple version of how a block might look in Bitcoin.
+This next example shows a simple version of how a block might look in a cryptocurrency like Bitcoin.
-The key difference here is the box labled "Nonce".
+The key idea added here is the box labled "Nonce".
 The purpose of the nonce is to work with the data in the rest of the block to cause the hash value to have some property, typically that it be less than some threshold.
 For our example, the nonce has been picked so that the first 4 digits of the hash are all zero.
-The idea of "mining" is to keep trying different values for the nonce until some hash value with 4 zeros at the front is stumbled upon.
+The idea of "mining" is simply to try different values for the nonce until some hash value with 4 zeros at the front is stumbled upon.
+What you should do is add data to each block, and then click the "Mine" button.
+This will discover nonces that cause the proper number of zeros to appear in each hash value.
+Then try modifying the data in a block, to see which other blocks are affected.

 .. _BlockchainNonceExample: